What Is a Broken Collarbone?

 - order X-rays

-How Are Collarbone Fractures Treated?
+How Is a Broken Collarbone Treated?

 - Use ice for pain and swelling.
 Put an icepack, cold gel pack, or bag of frozen vegetables over the collarbone for 20–30 minutes every 2–3 hours.
-Be sure to put a towel between the ice/cold pack and your skin.
+Be sure to put a towel between the ice/cold pack and your child's skin.

-For about the first 4–6 weeks:
+For about the first 4–6 weeks, your child should: